careella-b/careella-b/README.md

 - 🔭 I’m currently working on **improving my skills and staying up-to-date with the latest trends in frontend development.**

-- 🌱 I’m currently learning **Advanced JavaScript, React.js, and modern CSS techniques**
+- 🌱 I’m currently learning **Advanced JavaScript, React.js and UX/UI Design**

-- 👨‍💻 All of my projects are available at [https://github.com/careella-b](https://github.com/careella-b)

 - ⚡ Fun fact **I'm bilingual, fluent in English and Thai.**